LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/multi-dimensional-arrays.rst

 Earlier we learned that arrays can store any type of value.
 If that is true, can we store arrays inside of arrays?
 Well yes we can....
 Get ready to venture into a multi-dimensional universe.

+.. index:: ! multi-dimensional array

-A **multi-Dimensional array** is an array of arrays, meaning that the values inside the *outer* array are also arrays.
+A **multi-dimensional array** is an array of arrays, meaning that the values inside the array are also arrays.
-The *inner* arrays can store other values such as strings or numbers.
-Multi-dimensional arrays are sometimes called nested arrays because again there are arrays nested inside of an array.
+The *inner* arrays can store other values such as strings, numbers, or even more arrays.

 Two Dimensional Arrays
 ----------------------